-Social allowance: Payable if not eligible for the old-age pension, aged 65 or older, and an Italian citizen, a citizen of a member state of the European Union and residing in Italy, or a non-European Union citizen who resides in Italy with a residence permit.
-Income, including that of a partner, must not exceed a government-set level.
+Social allowance: Paid if not eligible for the old-age pension, aged 65 or older, and an Italian citizen, a citizen of a member state of the European Union and residing in Italy, or a non-European Union citizen who resides in Italy with a special residence permit.
+Annual income, including that of a partner, must not exceed a government-set level ( $\in$ 5,142.62 if single; $\in$ 10,285.34 for a couple).

-Disability pension: Payable for a total and permanent incapacity to perform any work with at least 5 years of contributions, including 3 in the 5 years before the claim.
+Disability pension: Paid for a total and permanent incapacity to perform any work with at least 5 years of contributions, including 3 in the last 5 years before the claim.
 Entitlement is based on the absence of all other forms of income, including earnings from self-employment and unemployment benefits.

-Disability allowance (means-tested): Payable for the loss of 2/3 of working capacity with at least 5 years of contributions, including 3 in the 5 years before the claim.
-The allowance is payable for 3 years; may be extended for additional 3-year periods.
+Disability allowance (means-tested): Paid for the loss of 2/3 of working capacity with at least 5 years of contributions, including 3 in the last 5 years before the claim.
+The allowance is paid for up to 3 years; may be extended for additional 3-year periods.
 After the allowance has been extended for a second consecutive time, the award becomes permanent.